iamromulan/cellular-modem-wiki/fibocom/flash_firmware_windows.md

 Step 4.

 > Ensure your firmware is downloaded and extracted from the zip and no spaces are in the path to it/where its saved.
-Click Load FW Files.

 > Open QFIL

 ![](./images/qfil1open.png)

 > Configurate QFIL

 ![](./images/qfil2conf.png)

 Go to Configuration tab -> Firehose configuration: